jvde-github/AIS-catcher/README.md

 ## Recent Developments

 **Edge** (development version, will be part of **0.36**):
-- added new switch ```-a``` which unlocks the bandwidth functionality on some devicces including the RTL dongles.
+- added new switch ```-a``` which unlocks the bandwidth functionality on some devices including the RTL dongles.
 Early experimentation did not show improved reception with this setting.
 - extension of functionality to read WAV-files with more data types (8 and 16 bit PCM) and increasing flexibility on data layout (FACT chunk recognized).
 - experimental option to downsample using the ``libsoxr`` library if available.
 Early experiments do not show an improvement in reception and system load but it allows for more flexibility on input sample rates.
 E.g.:
 ``